-The Chief Executive Officer, Chief Operating Officer, Head of Personal banking and Chief Credit Officer constitute the Group Executive Management Team.
+The Chief Executive Officer, Chief Operating Officer and Chief Credit Officer constitute the Group Executive Management Team.

 The Board of Directors and the Group Executive Management Team have established various sub-committees, including an Audit Committee, a Credit Committee and a Risk Committee.